Berg0162/Simcline-V2/README.md

 <b>Smart-MITM</b> is default in Debug mode: using Serial Monitor (logging on the PC-screen) to show you what is happening!<br>

+When the settings are conforming your desired setup, it is time to run Smart-MITM!

-# Upload Smart-MITM to your ESP32 board
+# Compile and Upload Smart-MITM to your ESP32 board
 A recipe for success: follow <b>ALWAYS</b> the instructions and procedure at the top of the respective program codes!
 ```
 /* -----------------------------------------------------------------------------------------------------